Evaluating and Improving the Effectiveness of Synthetic Chest X-Rays for Medical Image Analysis: Methods

 \subsubsection{Radiologist Feedback}

-For reinforcement learning fine-tuning, we collected preferences from radiologists to enhance the model's outputs.
+For reinforcement learning fine-tuning, as shown in Figure \ref{fig:dpo}, we collected preferences from radiologists to enhance the model's outputs.
 We assembled approximately 200 sets of four sampled images each, with the distribution of condition types as follows: 75\% text-only conditioning (T2I), 15\% mask-only conditioning (M2I), and 10\% combined text and mask conditioning (TM2I).
 The percentages were chosen based on the sampling diversity allowed by each condition type.

 Text conditions for validation were generated from the impressions section of the MIMIC-CXR validation split and the held-out CANDID-PTX reports.
 These were summarized into concise five-word captions using GPT-4 with a standardized prompt to ensure consistency and avoid bias: